-Enhanced Direct Access (EDA) Grants
+Enhanced Direct Access (EDA) Projects

 The Adaptation Fund Medium-Term Strategy 2018 – 2022 (MTS) was approved by the Adaptation Fund Board (the AFB) in October 2017 and focusses on three main pillars: Action; Innovation; and Learning.
 The MTS implementation plan outlines expected results, outputs, and activities that will be undertaken to put the MTS into action, indicators for measuring performance and a tentative budget and timeline.